kanbanyte/sepa/project_plan/plan.md

 	* objects in a variety of lighting conditions and at various distances from the robot.
 	* objects that are partially occluded or have complex shapes.
 	* if objects are out of place or missing and halt the task until told to continue.
+* The robot should move and perform its programmed task.

 <div class="page"/><!-- page break -->